aaronengland/common_functions/README.md

 # common_functions
-Containds functions to use to help keep code concise as well as a recommender system.
+Contains functions to use to help keep code concise as well as a recommender system.

 To install, use: ```pip install git+https://github.com/aaronengland/common_functions.git```